Utah lawmakers approve medical pot changes, despite concerns

 "For me to approve even this compromise is a huge step," said Republican Sen. Allen Christensen.

+The Marijuana Policy Project praised the Monday vote, saying the revised measure is "undoubtedly inferior" to the ballot measure, but the vote on Election Day may have failed without the compromise.

+"It's now time to move forward," Deputy Director Matthew Schweich said in a statement.

-Some medical-marijuana advocates also support the agreement, saying state law allows the Legislature to change the language of laws passed by voters, so it was better to negotiate with opponents of the measure rather than endure a prolonged legal fight.
+State law allows the Legislature to change the language of laws passed by voters.

 "We have the right to override what the people do by initiative," said Republican Rep. Merrill Nelson, though, he noted, "we don't do that willy-nilly."

-But opponents of the plan criticized the compromise negotiations held largely out of the public eye, and said they are an example of the Utah-based faith exerting its influence on public policy.
+Opponents of the plan criticized the compromise negotiations held largely out of the public eye, and said they are an example of the Utah-based faith exerting its influence on public policy.

 Mormons have long frowned on marijuana use because of a key church health code called the "Word of Wisdom," which prohibits the use of alcohol, tobacco and illegal drugs.

 The church agreed to the pre-election deal to allow access for people with serious medical needs as the measure seemed to gain support.